R-Rothrock/R-Rothrock/README.md

 # Roan Rothrock

 Im a self trained programmer out of middle Tennessee, delving into information security.
+I speak English, and can communicate online in Spanish.

-# About me
+# About Me

 I'm currently preparing for the _PCAP_ certification in Python, and intend to learn the _Rust_ programming language in the future.